consbio/tpkutils/README.md

 tpk.to_mbtiles('fewer_tiles.mbtiles', zoom=[0,1,2,3,4])
 ```

+*Note:* tiles are output to mbtiles format in xyz tile scheme.

+*Also note:* [mixed format](http://desktop.arcgis.com/en/arcmap/10.3/map/working-with-arcmap/about-tile-packages.htm) tiles are not supported for export to mbtiles.

 ## Note
+All tile packages are assumed to follow the Web Mercator Tiling Scheme
+(Google/Bing/etc), and be in the Web Mercator coordinate reference system.

 Developed and tested using image tile packages created using ArcGIS 10.3;
 however, these appear to use the 10.1 compact bundle format.